colla00/Python-60-Days-of-Coding/README.md

 7. Write a program to check if a number is positive, negative, or zero.
 8. Write a function that accepts a string and calculates the number of uppercase and lowercase letters in it.
 9. Write a program to check if a number is even or odd.
+10. Write a program to remove duplicates from a list.